aws-samples/role-vending-machine/README.md

 ### Step 3: Designate an AWS account for Role Vending machine and delegate required permissions

-Select or create an account in your AWS Organization to deploy RVM resources (for example, an `IamAdmin` account).
-If you plan to use *Generate Providers and Account Variables* workflow, you need to provide the RVM account with necessary permissions to list your organization's accounts.
+1. Select or create an account in your AWS Organization to deploy RVM resources (for example, an `IamAdmin` account).
+2. If you plan to use *Generate Providers and Account Variables* workflow (recommended), you need to provide the RVM account with necessary permissions to list your organization's accounts.
+  1. Log into the management account, go to the Organizations service, navigate to Settings, and then use the Delegate Policy feature to delegate permissions to your RVM account.
 View [Delegated administrator for AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_delegate_policies.html) for more information.
 Below is an example of the permissions required for the workflow to run properly:

 ```json
 {